casdoor/casdoor-website/docs/provider/oauth/adfs.md

 ---
 title: AD FS
-description: Add AD FS as a third party service to complete authentication
+description: Add AD FS as a third-party service to complete authentication.
 keywords: [AD FS, ADFS, Active Directory Federation Services]
 authors: [ComradeProgrammer]
 ---

-To set up Active Directory Federation Service, please read the [ADFS](https://docs.microsoft.com/en-us/windows-server/identity/active-directory-federation-services) for the basic knowledge about the ADFS and
-[AD FS Deployment Guide](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/ad-fs-deployment-guide) for how to set up a AD FS server.
-Do ensure that you have a fully operational AD FS server before you move on to further steps.
+To set up Active Directory Federation Service, please refer to the [AD FS documentation](https://docs.microsoft.com/en-us/windows-server/identity/active-directory-federation-services) for a basic understanding of ADFS, and consult the [AD FS Deployment Guide](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/deployment/ad-fs-deployment-guide) for instructions on setting up an AD FS server.
+Ensure that you have a fully operational AD FS server before proceeding to the next steps.

-### Step1 Enabling Oauth via AD FS
+### Step 1: Enabling OAuth via AD FS

-See [Enabling Oauth Confidential Clients with AD FS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs) for details about creating an app step by step.
+For detailed instructions on creating an app step by step, refer to the [Enabling OAuth Confidential Clients with AD FS](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs) guide.

-By the time you finish this step, you should have acquired clientId and clientSecret like this
+By the end of this step, you should have obtained a client ID and client secret as shown in the following screenshots:

 ![Create Baidu APP](/img/providers/OAuth/adfsconfidential1.png)
 ![Create Baidu APP](/img/providers/OAuth/adfsconfidential2.png)

-In which the Client Identifier in first picture and the Secret in the second picture are supposed to be clientId and clientSecret in Oauth.
+The client identifier in the first picture and the secret in the second picture should be used as the client ID and client secret in the OAuth setup.

-## Enable Casdoor AD FS Provider
+## Enabling Casdoor AD FS Provider

-Add a AD FS provider and fill the ```Client ID``` and ```Client Secrets``` in your Casdoor.
+Add an AD FS provider and enter the "Client ID" and "Client Secret" in your Casdoor settings.

 ![Create Baidu APP](/img/providers/OAuth/adfscasdoor.png)